INTRO

 The sensory system is a specific part of the global nervous system.
 Whether presiding over voluntary or involuntary actions, the entire nervous system works on the transmission of neurons from the body’s periphery to the brain and back to the periphery.

 Imagine you suddenly lost the ability to stand unless you looked down at your feet.
 What if your arms seemed to wander unless you kept an eye on them?
 This is the exact situation Christina found herself in one morning.
 She exclaimed: “Something awful’s happened, I can’t feel my body.
-I feel weird—disembodied.”
+I feel weird — disembodied.”
 Essentially overnight, Christina had lost all proprioception: the ability to sense the relative position of body parts.
-This integral part of her nervous system had suddenly deteriorated.
+This integral part of her nervous system had suddenly deteriorated.Because the sense of body positioning is determined by three things — vision, balance organs, and proprioception, which she had lost — Christina learned to control her body with her eyes.
+But she found that she could do nothing without using her eyes.
+Her body would collapse into a heap the minute she closed her eyes.

 Gradually over time, Christina learned to walk again and to function with the usual business of life, but only with great care….
-She found there was no in between or gradual change with movement….
-She states: “I feel my body is blind and deaf to itself…it has no sense of itself.”
+She found there was no in between or gradual change with movement ….
+She states: “I feel my body is blind and deaf to itself … it has no sense of itself.”
 Christina’s case [shows] how the nervous system interprets the environment around us. —“Anatomy & Physiology,” Brigham Young University, Idaho

-According to multiple sources, the nervous system is made up of 7 trillion nerves—end to end that translates to 45 miles of nerves—with 86 billion neurons (revised down from 100 billion) and a 10-fold increase of glial (supporting) cells.
+According to multiple sources, the nervous system is made up of 7 trillion nerves — end to end that translates to 45 miles of nerves — with 86 billion neurons (revised down from 100 billion) and a 10-fold increase of glial (supporting) cells.
 An individual nerve contains thousands-to-millions of neurons, the large variation depending on size, function, and location in the body.
 However, a more interesting fact is that each neuron can make on average 7,000 synaptic connections to other neurons, meaning the adult brain ranges from 100 to 500 trillion synapses.
 The vast majority are in the brain and mostly in the brain’s cerebrum, but they are also located throughout the nervous system.

 Just the opposite are efferent or motor neurons — part of efferent nerve fibers — which move messages away from the CNS and toward the PNS, specifically to stimulate motion in the muscles and glands.
-Efferent nerves can be further divided into the somatic nervous system (controls voluntary movement of skeletal muscle) and the autonomic nervous system (regulates involuntary functions).
+Efferent nerves can be further divided into the somatic nervous system (controls voluntary movement of skeletal muscle) and the autonomic nervous system/ANS (regulates involuntary functions).

-Mixed nerves contain both sensory and motor fibers, carrying sensory information to the CNS and motor commands back out to the PNS.
+Mixed nerves contain both sensory and motor fibers, carrying sensory information to the CNS and motor commands back to the PNS.

 Neurons are sending and receiving messages all the time, much like the telephone game when you whisper from person to person to see how the message changes.
 Except in the nervous system, the message stays faithful to the original.
 Transmission of information via electrochemical impulses — neurotransmitters — crosses the synapse (synaptic cleft).
-So neurons before the synapse are presynaptic, and after the synapse postsynaptic.
+So neurons before the synapse are presynaptic and after the synapse postsynaptic.

 This is hard to follow without a diagram.
 Think about ears, cellphone networks, and signals, and it starts to make sense.
 An example of message transmission between, say, neuron A and B: